 Inclusion of Indigenous history, culture, and ways of knowing for all students, staff and faculty in the college of engineering;

 Engagement with Indigenous communities to help solve practical needs and to provide engineering outreach.

-If you're a First Nations, Inuit or Métis student who wants to become an engineer you can reach your goal at USask Engineering.
+Are you a First Nations, Inuit or Métis student who is curious, creative, observant or analytical?
+There's a place for you at USask Engineering.
 Be what the world needs and become a USask Engineer.

 Need additional high school classes?

 You need these high school science and math classes to apply to USask Engineering: Chemistry 30, Physics 30 and Pre-Calculus 30.
 A minimum grade of 70 percent is required in each.